gamersekofy/fitnutri/Milestones/README.md

 # Milestones Folder

 ## This folder is used to store all the necessary documents for each milestone.
-Some folders may be empty because certain milestones may not contain or need any documents.
-But certain milestones will required documents to be submitted and then links sent via email to the instructors.
-These documents should go here in the corresponding folder.
+Each milestone folder (witht he only exception of milestone5 folder) will contain two milestone documents plus their protototypes (if any).
+The first version of each milestone is your original submission (version 1).
+After the instructor feedback, teams will have to create an additional document (version 2) to revise the feedback from the instructor related to that specific milestone.